 Our treatment group is composed of ADSE beneficiaries and represents roughly 10 percent of our sample.
-ADSE is the most common health insurance plan in the country, which is given to all civil servants and their dependants.
-The matching estimator proposed by Abadie and Imbens (2004) is used to estimate the "average treatment effect on the treated" (ATT) i.e. the average increase in the demand for health services amongst ADSE beneficiaries due to their double coverage.
-We argue it is very unlikely that individuals want to become civil servants just in order to benefit from ADSE health insurance since the NHS offers practically universal service.
-Moreover, if health coverage were the main objective, other health subsystems, such as the one offered to the banking sector employees and their dependents, offer much better coverage than ADSE.
-If our argument is true then we may rule out the existence of adverse selection in ADSE.
+The matching estimator proposed by Abadie and Imbens (2006a) is used to estimate the "average treatment effect on the treated" (ATT) i.e., the average increase in the demand for health services among ADSE beneficiaries due to their double coverage.
+We argue it is very unlikely that individuals want to become civil servants just to benefit from ADSE health insurance since the NHS offers practically universal service.
+Moreover, if health coverage were the main objective, other health subsystems, such as the one offered to banking sector employees and their dependents, offer much better coverage than ADSE.
+If our argument is true, then we may rule out the existence of adverse selection in ADSE.
 It is also implausible for the state to choose individuals on the basis of health variables unobserved to us.
 The hiring process for civil servants is highly regulated and starts with a public call for applicants who need to fulfill certain criteria.
-Beyond being physically capable for the job, health status is not included among the criteria, and more importantly, the candidate's expected health status in the future is not taken into consideration (e.g. genetic diseases).12 In short, we believe there are good arguments to discard selection bias in our ATT estimates.
+Beyond being physically capable for the job, health status is not included among the criteria, and more importantly, the candidate's expected health status in the future is not taken into consideration (e.g., genetic diseases).
+13 In short, we believe there are good arguments to discard selection bias in our ATT estimates.

-Our ATT estimates may, however, be a biased estimated of moral hazard.
-On one hand, we may underestimated moral hazard if ADSE beneficiaries enjoy more or better treatment than NHS-only beneficiaries.
-For example, suppose civil servants enjoy regular check-ups at their place of work and NHS-only beneficiaries do not.13 Over the individuals' life, this better treatment would translate into a significant accumulation of health advantages by the ADSE beneficiaries relative to their NHS-only counterparts.
-In this case, the impact of ADSE should be larger for the young beneficiaries who did not yet had the time to accumulate health advantages, and smaller for the old beneficiaries who would be healthier than their NHS-only matches and, therefore, demand less health services.
+Our ATT estimates may, however, be a biased estimate of moral hazard.
+On one hand, we may underestimate moral hazard if ADSE beneficiaries enjoy more or better treatment than NHS-only beneficiaries.
+For example, suppose civil servants enjoy regular check-ups at their place of work and NHS-only beneficiaries do not.
+Over the individual's life, this better treatment would translate into a significant accumulation of health advantages by the ADSE beneficiaries relative to their NHS-only counterparts.
+In this case, the impact of ADSE should be larger for the younger beneficiaries who have not yet had the time to accumulate health advantages, and smaller for the older beneficiaries who would be healthier than their NHS-only matches and, therefore, demand fewer health services.
 In order to identify this effect we estimate the ATT for each age group separately.

-$^{^{12}}$ The law is written in Decreto-Lei n^o.
+13The law is written in Decreto-Lei n°.
 204/98, de 11.07, article 29.
-It requires candidates to perform a simple health test such as a simple chest X-ray to discard tuberculosis.
-Tuberculosis is, however, extremely rare nowadays.
+It requires candidates to perform a simple health test such as a simple chest X-ray to dismiss those with tuberculosis.
+Tuberculosis, however, is extremely rare nowadays.
 Other jobs have similar or stringent requirements.